Asia Markets Mixed As Fed Cuts Rates, Suggests No More Are Likely - UrduPoint

 "We believe progress on US-China trade negotiation, expectations of a bottoming out of global (factory activity data) and a respectable third-quarter earnings growth report card are all supporting market sentiment," said Tai Hui, Asia chief market strategist at JP Morgan Asset Management.

-" - Hong Kong in focus - Asian investors struggled to ride the coat-tails of their US counterparts.
+Hong Kong rallied 0.7 percent but traders there were nervously awaiting the release of economic growth data that is expected to show the city fell into recession as a result of months of sometimes violent protests that have hammered the retail and tourist sectors.

-Hong Kong rallied one percent but with traders there nervously awaiting the release of economic growth data that is expected to show the city fell into recession as a result of months of sometimes violent protests that have hammered the key tourist and retail sectors.
+Tokyo finished 0.4 percent higher with little reaction to the Bank of Japan keeping monetary policy unchanged but hinting at possible future rate cuts in the future.

-Tokyo went into the break 0.2 percent higher and Singapore was up 0.6 percent, while Taipei put on 0.2 percent.
+Singapore was up 0.7 percent, while Mumbai and Bangkok were also on the rise.

-Seoul rallied 0.9 percent, boosted by a jump in market heavyweight Samsung after its earnings beat estimates.
+Seoul added 0.2 percent, but market heavyweight Samsung was flat after is reported third-quarter net profit had more than halved.

-But Shanghai eased 0.1 percent after figures pointed to another contraction of China's crucial manufacturing industry owing to the US trade war.
+Shanghai ended down 0.4 percent after figures pointed to another contraction of China's crucial manufacturing industry owing to the US trade war.

 JP Morgan's Hui said that Chile's decision to cancel next month's APEC summit, where Donald Trump and Chinese counterpart Xi Jinping were due to sign a mini agreement, should not be "a deal breaker".